Last Updated on July 31, 2021 by Grow with Bovees

 In general, the larger plants should be planted at the back of the rockery, that is, in the top pockets, while dwarf plants should be planted in the lower pockets, so that they can be seen easily.

-In some portions, however, bring taller plants to the fore or the planting will become monotonous.
+In some portions, however, bring taller plants to the fore or the planting will appear monotonous.

 Maintenance of the Rockery